This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 It was probably around this point that they adopted the Dark mark and started “signing their work”.
 It would have been impossible for the Ministry to ignore and explain them away after that point.
 Whether or not he had yet revealed himself, “Lord Voldemort” was now poised to make his name and establish his reputation.

 Our next landmark is Albus’s perishing “11 years” since anyone had dared to speak his adopted name.
-Which was stated from the vantage point of November 1981.
+Which dates from the vantage point of November 1981.
 We know of no specific incident which took place around 1970.
 Rowling never gave us one inside of canon.
 But something appears to have taken place in or about that year which threw the entire wizarding world into a superstitious horror of mentioning Lord Voldemort by name, even in private.

 What many readers appear to overlook is that by that time everyone knew his name.
 Or at least his nom-du-crime.